openhwgroup/core-v-xif/docs/source/x_ext.rst

 * the corresponding commit transaction killed the offloaded instruction and no corresponding memory request transaction and/or corresponding memory result transactions is in progress or still needs to be performed.
 * the corresponding result transaction has been performed.

+For the purpose of relative identification, an instruction is considered to be preceding another instruction, if it was accepted in an issue transaction at an earlier time.
+The other instruction is thus succeeding the earlier one.

 Multiple Harts
 ~~~~~~~~~~~~~~